 We love the look of this papercraft piano which [Catarina] built along with some friends at NYC Resistor, a hackerspace in the big apple.
 It starts off as a cubic black box with a white top.
 But just lift that top as [Catarina] does in the video after the break and three of the sides fall flat to reveal a pair of speakers and the single-octave keyboard.

 Building a capacitance meter is a great exercise.
 If you’re feeling quite safe in your digital-circuit-only life, this will push just far enough out of the comfort zone for you to see there’s nothing to fear in adding analog circuits to your designs.
 Here, [Raj] compares a voltage divider and RC timer to calculate the value of a capacitor.
 The project is aimed at teaching the concepts, and will be easy to follow for anyone who has at least a bit of experience working with a programmable microcontroller.

 [Script] is pretty lucky.
 One of the engineers who designed his cellphone included over-voltage protection in the circuit.
 Of course you probably wouldn’t know about this if there wasn’t a service schematic available.
 But a bit of searching around let him resurrect the fried USB segment of his Nokia N900.

 When [Chris Nafis] built an addition onto his historical home he found that a Radon problem, previously mitigated with plenty of concrete, seemed to rear its ugly head yet again.
 He eventually resigned himself to installing a Radon fan and detector – the latter of which offered no way to store measurement data.
 He wanted to get a better feel for the short and long-term Radon measurements in his house, in hopes of finding some correlation between temperature, moisture levels, and the total amount of Radon emitted from the ground.

 Here’s something we thought we’d never see on Hackaday.
 [Chris Suprock] is developing an artificial heart he calls Steel Heart.
 It’s an artificial heart powered by electromagnets and ferrofluids.

 The idea behind [Chris]’ artificial heart is ingenious in its simplicity.
 An elastic membrane is stretched across a frame and a magnetic liquid (or ferrofluid, if you prefer) is poured across the membrane.
 An electromagnet is activated and the membrane stretches out, simulating the beating of a heart.
 Put a few of these together and you’ve got a compact, biologically inert pump that’s perfect for replacing an aging ticker.

 [Aaron Horeth] had a pair of headphones that had seen better days, and before he tossed them out, he realized that he could use them to build a set of custom cans.
-He had always wanted a pair of headphones with a detachable cord to prevent damage when tripped over, and thought that his old set would be the perfect … Read the rest
+He had always wanted a pair of headphones with a detachable cord to prevent damage when tripped over, and thought that his old set would be the perfect donor.